 Empower your employees with knowledge

-One of the easiest ways to enhance your first-time fix rate is for your call screeners and dispatchers to become more knowledgeable.
-This tip may vary depending on your company’s structure as not all customer calls require the same type of immediacy.
-Especially when it comes to dispatching.
-The onus is on your front-line staff to know the difference.
+As discussed above, one of the easiest ways to enhance your first-time fix rate is knowledge; call screeners and dispatchers need to know what the problem is, where to go, and who to send.
+And they need to act on this knowledge quickly.
+However, the application of this tip may vary depending on your company’s structure, as not all customer calls require the same type of immediacy.
+Especially when it comes to dispatching, the onus is on your front-line staff to know the difference.
+Remember our broken sprinkler system example?
+In this case, the call screener should recognize the emergency and immediately route the information to dispatch.
+If the customer wants a purchase a new sprinkler system, this is not an emergency but should be handled respectfully and sent to sales.

-But the need for increased knowledge doesn’t end with dispatchers.
-It’s imperative that you also develop a robust training program for your technicians.
+Knowledge sharing doesn’t end with call center screening and dispatchers.
+It’s imperative to develop a robust training program for your technicians.
 If a tech arrives at the scene and does not have the skills or tools needed to do a job, it also means a repeat visit.
-And a knock to your first-time fix rate.
+And a knock to your first-time fix rate, emergency situation or not.

 Give techs all the information they need